lesleycw/f5-xc-aws-lab/close.rst

 Conclusion
 ==========

-Thank you for your participation in the F5 Distributed Cloud AWS Immersion Lab.
+Thank you for your participation in the AWS Immersion Day -F5 Distributed Cloud Lab.
 This Lab Guide has highlighted how subscribers can leverage F5 Distributed Cloud BotDefense security to protect AWS hosted applications and resources